mohammadi-com/GetRemoteJobOffers/README.md

 - **Ensure all links work** properly across different environments.
 - **Include the location for each job.** If you have remote work experience, label it as “remote.”
 This is a positive signal for remote-first companies, showing you’re experienced in remote team collaboration.
 - Avoid labeling yourself as a **Full Stack Engineer/Developer** unless you have at least 8 years of experience and are truly proficient in both front-end and back-end development.
 I prefer using the term **Software Engineer**.
 In your resume, you can list the technologies you've worked with, specifying whether they are front-end or back-end, in the description section.
+- **Remove the languages section** unless you know a language that would be beneficial for the employer.
+Companies assume you know English, and proficiency in your native language isn't usually relevant to them.